LemonProg/DTM/README.md

 - Torrent-search API to search torrents on severals providers
 - qBittorent API to download the torrents

-Use this command to install all dependencies
+Use this command to install all the dependencies
 ```bash
   npm install
 ```